+Policy History:

+Adopted on: 6.10.2014

-Policy History:Adopted on:6.10.2014Revised on:
+Revised on:

+Reviewed on: 3.4.2025

 School Support Associations

 The Board recognizes that parent, teacher, and student organizations are an invaluable resource to District schools.
 The Board supports their formation and vitality and encourages their suggestions and assistance.
 Membership in these organizations will be open and unrestricted.